 The first to emerge was the lordship of Romano d’Ezzelino that conquered part of the center and the north of the Veneto, where Treviso fell into the hands of the Lords Da Camino.
 In the town of Verona, between 1260 and 1277, the lords Della Scala (also known as the Scaligers) established themselves as allies of the middle class of merchants and craftsmen against the more important citizens.
 During their domain, Verona became the capital of a powerful state which at its peak crossed the Apennines, reaching up to Lucca.

 The power of the Seigneuries was slow to come to Padua that was a town with a large commercial center and a prestigious university.
 In 1318, due for the threat of the Scaligers, Jacopo da Carrara was elected as Capitano Generale.

 A new town in the north of the Adriatic sea

 In this important time of our history, we have the birth of an area located in the lagoon on the north of the Adriatic sea that will change the physiognomy of this region.
 As we know, during the barbarians invasions between the VIIth and the Xth centuries, the inhabitants of the mainlands moved on some islands of the lagoon facing the town of Altino that was a strategic site during the Roman Empire.

 It is just around this period that a new town will settle.
 At the beginning its name was Rialto but from the XIIth century, this town built on the water got the name of the Roman Augustan region: Venetia (Venice).

 The Middle Ages in the Veneto region today

-Today, we can retrace the Middle Ages of the Veneto region thanks for different castles and medieval walled towns that show their power till our days.
+Today, we can retrace the Middle Ages of the Veneto region thanks to different castles and medieval walled towns that show their power till our days.
 In our “Book it now” page, you find 3 different day tours with local guide.
 In this article, I will report just a few of them, some tips to implement on spot.
 An exciting way to discover this magic world.